mdeweerd/zha-toolkit/README.md

 }
 ```

+Home Assistant evolved and now shows the event data as a yaml structure.

-Services that are not documented below yet (not including undocumented ezsp
+Services that are not documented in the sections that follow below (not
-commands):
+including undocumented ezsp commands):

 - `all_routes_and_neighbours`
 - `bind_group`